NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/upload-a-letter.md

 It updates automatically.

-## Converting your letter to a PDF

-When you've finished editing your template in Microsoft Word, you'll need to save it as a PDF.

-Before you start, check that your English message content is in the Noto Sans font and any message content in other languages is in the relevant language variant of the Noto Sans font.

-1. In the 'Review' tab, go to 'Markup'.
-Select 'No markup' from the drop-down list to hide any comments or tracked changes.
-2. Select 'File' and 'Save as'.
-Select 'PDF' from the drop-down list.
-3. For Windows, select 'Standard (publishing online and printing)' in the 'Optimize for' section.
-Then select 'Save'.
-For Mac, select 'Best for printing' in the 'File format' section.
-Then select 'Save'.

-### Naming your PDF
+### Naming your letter template

-Name your PDF template clearly so that it's easy to identify.
+Name your letter template clearly so that it's easy to identify.
 Make sure you include the following details:

 - organisation or service name
 - cohort or topic of your message